 Firstly, Remember that you are buying the helmet primarily to safeguard yourself for injury.
 While appearance and looks and important, it should never be the deciding factor for your purchase.

 While second-hand gears are always more affordable, you should never rush into buying one of those.
-Barring the hygiene issues, you can never trust the integrity of a pre-owned gear and shouldn’t compromise your safety to save a few pennies.
+Barring the hygiene issues, you can never trust a pre-owned gear’s integrity and shouldn’t compromise your safety to save a few pennies.

 Also, it is important to know the longevity of the helmet.
 This is so because all Snell helmets have an expiry date printed on it, beyond which it is no longer legal or viable.